 This second video walks through the steps needed to import an image into Image Studio Lite.
 Image Studio Lite analyzes images in the tif, png, or jpeg format as well as images acquired with past versions of the Odyssey® or Pearl® imaging systems software.

 Image Studio™ Lite 3.1 is Western blot analysis software that is compatible with most image files and systems and is available for FREE download from the LI-COR website.
 Here are 3 short videos that will get you up and running quickly with Image Studio Lite, whether you have a Mac®-based system or a Windows®-based system.

 Multiplex Westerns can be imaged on any of the Odyssey® Imagers and provide results for a possible maximum of 48 targets on a single membrane — 24 per channel with two-color detection — and the option for quantitative analysis, saving you time and reagents!
 The MPX Blotting System can be used if you need to optimize:

 If you would like to get an idea of how easy Image Studio Software is to use, try our free version – Image Studio Lite.
 Image Studio Lite allows you to analyze Western blot images but does not operate your LI-COR instrument to acquire images.
 Try it FREE – download now!
 Then, tell your friends – they are sure to want a copy, too!

 Image Studio™ Lite is Western blot analysis software that is compatible with most image files and systems and is available as a FREE download from the LI-COR website.

 Just fill in the form and you will receive an email with a link to your Image Studio Lite download (Mac® and Windows® versions available).
-Watch the short tutorial videos and learn about all of the features and functions of Image Studio Lite.
+Get up to speed quickly by watching the short tutorial videos and learn about all of the features and functions of Image Studio Lite.